code-iai/iai_boxy/README.md

 ### Universal Robot

 The head is a UR3 arm, last updated in February 2020.
-Find the full installation an manual at https://github.com/UniversalRobots/Universal_Robots_ROS_Driver.

 We pull a specific version of the two needed UR repos from the iai_boxy rosinstall files.

 ```bash
 # source global ros